AsemDevs/Users-List-REST-API-Integration/README.md

 ## Usage

 1. After activating the plugin, visit the `/user-list` endpoint on your WordPress site to see a table of users fetched from the external API.
-2. Click on a user's name to view their details on the same page without reloading.
+2. Click on a user's name, email, or username to view their details on the same page without reloading.
+This is achieved using AJAX to fetch user details asynchronously.

 ## Development